 How to retrieve raw videos after an accident Follow

 - The first step should be to cloud for the associated event cloud video.
-Navigate to the ‘History’ tab in the web app and search the calendar for the trip.
+Navigate to the ‘Trip Review’ tab in the web app and search the calendar for the trip.
 Select the ‘possible impact’ alert or ‘harsh braking’ alert associated with the collision.
 Download the footage via the preview box in the Details panel.